 · their resilience

 · self-confidence, and

 We can’t meet the demand for our voyages with Pelican alone, so, in 2021, we decided that we needed a second ship.
-The Fridtjof Nansen will take up to 46 young people plus professional crew on our 7, 10 and 14-day voyages in the Spring and Summer, and on the 6-month winter voyage with our partner Ocean College.
+The Fridtjof Nansen will take up to 40 young people plus professional crew on our 7, 10 and 14-day voyages in the Spring and Summer, and up to 45 young people on the 6-month winter voyage with our partner Ocean College.
 The feedback we collect confirms the transformative impact of spending time on board.
 Those young people who journey with us are not only taught new skills, but they discover all about themselves, and what drives their ambitions and interests.

 Many go on to education and employment in the maritime industry or environmental conservation.
 In the summer of 2022, during our first full sailing programme since the global pandemic, 16% of the young people indicated strongly that sailing could lead to a career in the maritime sector in response to our post-voyage questionnaires.

 Being on board the Pelican for 5 weeks during the summer has been a very uplifting experience for me.
 I enjoyed the time immensely.
 I feel that I have learned a lot, from sailing to the marine biology lessons.

 I have also gained confidence by teaching and helping others on board, I now have a greater understanding of other people's abilities and strengths.
 We all learn at different rates, some people pick it up first time while others need to be shown several times, patience and understanding is key.
 I am very grateful for the opportunity I was given and will carry it with me as one of my greatest achievements so far.
 Thank you to all of the crew aboard the Pelican of London and the onshore staff.

 Ben, aged 14, August 2022

 You can help in any of the following ways: